 Prepare a clean and even floor space to fluff your tree.
-If you have a pre-lit tree, plug in the lights to check if there are any broken bulbs and to get a glimpse of how the tree will look when completely assembled.
+Make sure you have enough space to move around.
+If you have a pre-lit tree, plug in the lights to check if there are broken bulbs and to get a glimpse of how the tree and lighting will look when completely assembled.

-Start shaping your Christmas tree one section at a time to achieve a fuller look.
-You’d want to begin with the bottom section, since this is usually the largest and will require a lot more fluffing.
-Make sure that each branch is in its proper place.
-Begin fanning out the tips from the innermost branches and work your way outwards.
-Carefully point the outer tips in different directions to achieve good volume.
-Fluff each branch layer, then continue upwards, making sure you’re not missing any sections.
+Focus on one section at a time to avoid gaps within the tree.
+Begin with the bottom section, since this is usually the largest and requires more fluffing.
+Fan out the tips from the innermost branches and work your way outwards.
+Carefully point the outer tips in different directions to create volume.
+Fluff each branch layer, then continue upwards until the entire tree is done.

 Study the finished product, and adjust the branches to fill in any gaps.
 Using a photo of your tree as a guide, tweak branch tips for an upswept or downswept effect.
 Make sure your lights are evenly dispersed and that the branches can easily accommodate your ornaments, ribbons, and whatever else you fancy for your Christmas tree this year.